vacp2p/rfc/content/docs/rfcs/72/README.md

 The declaration of `application`, `version`, and `appIdentifier` COULD occur in the metadata.

 - `application` : current application, MUST be a string
-- `version` : application version, MUST be a string
+- `version` : application version, MUST be a string, SHOULD follow semantic versioning
 - `appIdentifier`: application identifier, MUST be a string

 ## Credentials: